Safety and Risk Assessment

 This document will be a key requirement of any insurer and should be created in advance to give staff time to discuss potential hazards during the event and what measures to put in place to mitigate the risks identified.

 The team should also discuss the additional resources that will be needed to put this strategy in place and who will be responsible for implementation.
+Fire officers could be used, as well as an event first aid company to support the event.

 Does the event need to be insured?